Ulticore-Project/Ulticore/README.md

    - Make sure to select latest build for your platform (Windows, Linux)
    - At least 128MB of ram (512Mb recommended)

-2. Download the latest release from [GitHub Releases](https://github.com/babymu5k/Proto14/releases)
+2. Download the latest release from [GitHub Releases](https://github.com/Ulticore-Project/Ulticore/releases)
-    - Unzip the Proto14 source code
+    - Unzip the Ulticore source code
-    - Unzip the PHP binaries you have downloaded into the Proto14 folder
+    - Unzip the PHP binaries you have downloaded into the Ulticore folder

 3. Depending on your OS run:
    Linux ```chmod +x start.sh && ./start.sh ```